 The Beach Trolley will take you to any and all of the beaches from Clearwater to Pass-a-Grille, at the very south end of St. Pete Beach.
 The St. Petersburg Trolley takes you into the downtown areas.

-For more information about the area’s beaches, towns, places to stay and things to do, visit St. Pete/Clearwater’s visitors’ services website.
+For more information about St. Petersburg and Clearwater, Florida, including beaches, towns, places to stay and things to do, visit the visitors’ services website.